OBITUARY Print

 Funeral arrangements are made through Parsons Funeral Home in Binghamton, NY.
 Burial will be at Temple Israel Riverside Cemetery in Conklin, NY on Sunday, March 14, 2 p.m.
 EDT.
 Because of the covid epidemic, attendance in person is restricted, but details concerning livestreaming will be posted on the Parsons Funeral Home site. (https://www.parsonsfuneral.com/) In lieu of flowers, the family requests donations to the Saul and Ruth Levin Educational Enrichment Fund for the Classics Department (#21375) at the Binghamton University Foundation. (https://advance.binghamton.edu/s/1796/interior-giving.aspx?sid=1796&gid=2&pgid=427&cid=1081) Livestream Funeral Service https://youtu.be/JUfZFIb05Ps

-To send flowers to Saul's family, please visit our floral store.
+To send flowers to the family or plant a tree in memory of Saul Levin, please visit our floral store.

 Services